grnet/okeanos-LoD/core/README.md

 ### cluster_creator

-The script is responsible for creating the entire lambda instance.
+The script is responsible for creating/deleting the entire lambda instance.
+When running the cluster_creator script set the argument action with the desired action, action='create' for creating a lambda cluster, action='delete' for deleting a lambda cluster.
+According to the action selected, certain arguments must be modified.

+If action is CREATE
 * It sets the provisioner arguments (cluster specs), then calls the provisioner to create the cluster.
 * After that, it gets the output dictionary of the provisioner and adds some more values to it, which are obtained using the provisioner, after the cluster creation.
 * It calls the ansible_manager, to create the inventory, using the dictionary as input.
 * Finally, it uses the created manager object (containing the inventory and constants), to run the required playbooks in the correct order, to create the lambda instance.

+If action is DELETE
+* It reads the cluster id from the arguments.
+* Creates a query to read the cluster information from the database with this id.
+* It call the delete_lambda_cluster method of the provisioner with the information it retrieved from the database.

 ## Prerequisites